At a Glance

 ✨Ask Insightful Questions

-At the end of the interview, have a few insightful questions ready to ask.
+At the end of the interview, have a few thoughtful questions ready to ask.
 Inquire about the company's growth plans or how they measure success in the production department.
-This shows your genuine interest in the role and helps you gauge if the company is the right fit for you.
+This shows your genuine interest in the role and helps you gauge if it's the right fit for you.